Phxstick/acnicoy/README.md

 Contact
 ----

-I'd be glad if you tried out the program and gave me some feedback.
+I'll be glad if you try out the program and give me some feedback.
-You can contact me at:  Phxsticks [at] gmail.com
+You can open a Github issue or contact me at:  Phxsticks [at] gmail.com

    [SRS]: <https://en.wikipedia.org/wiki/Spaced_repetition>